 And in between I was even a bit frightened.
 You never know what thoughts are going to crop up when there are these pauses.
-However, all went well and I have to admit, what I wound up thinking about was the most interesting part for me.
+However it worked and I must admit that my own thoughts were the most interesting for me.

-At first, I thought I wouldn't have anything to say on the topic that was interesting, but then I was surprised at everything that came out.
-And he just kept listening.
+At first, I thought I wouldn't have anything to say on the topic that was interesting, but then I was surprised what I could say.
+He simply kept listening to me.

 The silence in the switch between listening and talking was sometimes very loud, though there was actually nothing to hear, except one's own breath.
 Somehow everything was there.
 "And about which of these do I want to talk?"
 I have wondered sometimes.